GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 * **shap** (tools for explaining machine learning models)
 * **pyogrio** (high performance vector reading and writing)

-Note that Python will remain unchanged at version 3.10.
+Note that Python remains unchanged at version 3.10.

-For a complete list of packages and versions that will be included in the new Sandbox environment, see the [detailed list on Github](https://github.com/GeoscienceAustralia/dea-sandbox/pull/329#issuecomment-4503997539).
+For a complete list of packages and versions that are included in the new Sandbox environment, see the [detailed list on Github](https://github.com/GeoscienceAustralia/dea-sandbox/pull/329#issuecomment-4503997539).

-The new environment will be available automatically upon login from COB 9 June.
+The new environment is available automatically upon login from COB 9 June.

-If a Jupyterlab session is still running during the switch it will be unaffected and continue to use the older environment until the next time a session is started.
+If a Jupyterlab session was still running from before the switch it will be unaffected and continue to use the older environment until the next time a session is started.
 If you wish to start a new session to ensure the new environment is loaded, this can be done within a Jupyterlab session by clicking:

 **File** &gt; **Hub Control Panel** &gt; **Stop My Server** &gt; **Start My Server**